 Explorer posts can specialize in a variety of career skills.
 Exploring programs are based on five areas of emphasis: career opportunities, life skills, citizenship, character education, and leadership experience.

-The Jersey Shore Council has several Police and Fire Posts as well as a Medical and Environmental Post.
-All post locations can be found on the google map on the left of this page.
+The Jersey Shore Council has several Police and Fire Posts as well as a Medical, Music, Aviation, and Environmental Posts.
+Some of our post locations can be found on the google map on the left of this page.
+New programs in different career fields are developed every year as new organization signup to start posts.